-The legislature occasionally wishes to submit an amendment at the earliest possible date after passage of the resolution.
-Because of the time required to comply with the procedural requirements applicable to elections on proposed amendments, the earliest possible date on which such an election can be held under current election law is about 70 days after passage of the resolution,1 and that schedule can be met only if the secretary of state and attorney general act as quickly as possible in carrying out their constitutional duties relating to preparation and approval of an analysis of the proposed amendment.
+The legislature occasionally wishes to submit a constitutional amendment at the earliest possible date after passage of the resolution.
+Because of the time required to comply with the procedural requirements applicable to elections on proposed amendments, the earliest possible date on which such an election can be held under current election law is about 70 days after passage of the resolution, and that schedule can be met only if the secretary of state and attorney general act as quickly as possible in carrying out their constitutional duties relating to preparation and approval of an analysis of the proposed amendment.

 (c) Ballot proposition.
 The ballot proposition should be a simple affirmative statement of the substance of the proposed amendment.
-Although attempts have been made to challenge a proposed constitutional amendment in court on the ground that the ballot proposition is inaccurate or misleading, such an attack has never succeeded.
-Courts have held that the role of the ballot proposition is to identify a proposed amendment in a way that distinguishes it from the other proposed amendments on the ballot.
-This can be accomplished by language that shows the "character and purpose" of the amendment.2 A ballot proposition does not need to contain a lengthy or exhaustive explanation of the effect of the amendment.
-Ideally, a ballot proposition should describe the proposed amendment accurately, concisely, and in plain English understandable by a typical voter.
-The degree of precision that may be needed in the amendment itself may be inappropriate on the ballot, and legal or technical jargon should be avoided as much as possible.
+In response to legal challenges to a proposed constitutional amendment on the ground that the ballot proposition is inaccurate or misleading, courts have held that the role of the ballot proposition is to identify a proposed amendment in a way that distinguishes it from the other proposed amendments on the ballot.
+The Texas Supreme Court has further held that the ballot language must "substantially submit" the measure by describing the "character and purpose" of the amendment.

+A drafter should give considerable attention to the wording of a ballot proposition when drafting a joint resolution.
+If the joint resolution is approved by the legislature, the ballot proposition as it is written in the joint resolution is what will appear on the ballot.
+The drafter should strive to draft a ballot proposition that is accurate, concise, and written in plain English, so that the effect of the joint resolution may be easily understood by the typical voter.
+The ballot proposition does not need to contain a lengthy or exhaustive explanation of the effect of the amendment, and the degree of precision that may be needed in the amendment itself is often inappropriate on the ballot.
+Legal or technical jargon should be avoided in favor of clear, simple language.
 These propositions, which appeared on past ballots, illustrate the type of wording a drafter should strive for: